Early life and military career of John McCain: Arrival

 Denny Earl takes the barrier with A-4E (BuNo 152003) aboard after having been shot through both legs, which were shattered.
 Despite reports McCain never flew this aircraft.

 On October 26, 1967, McCain was flying his twenty-third mission, part of a twenty-plane strike force against the Yen Phu thermal power plant in central Hanoi that previously had almost always been off-limits to U.S. raids due to the possibility of collateral damage.
 Arriving just before noon, McCain dove from 9,000 to 4,000 feet on his approach; as he neared the target, warning systems in McCain's A-4E Skyhawk alerted him that he was being tracked by enemy fire-control radar.
 Like other U.S. pilots in similar situations, he did not break off the bombing run, and he held his dive until he released his bombs at about 3,500 feet (1,000 m).
 As he started to pull up, the Skyhawk's wing was blown off by a Soviet-made SA-2 anti-aircraft missile fired by the North Vietnamese Air Defense Command's 61st Battalion, commanded by Captain Nguyen Lan assisted by fire control officer Lieutenant Nguyen Xuan Dai.
 McCain was later awarded the Distinguished Flying Cross for this day, while Nguyen Xuan Dai was awarded the title Hero of the People's Armed Forces.
-Decades later, Soviet Army Lieutenant Yuri Trushechkin claimed that he had been the missile guidance officer who had shot McCain down.
+Decades later, Soviet Army Lieutenant Yuri Trushechkin (Russian: Юрий Трушечкин) claimed that he had been the missile guidance officer who had shot McCain down.
 In any case, the raid was a failure, as the power plant was not damaged and three of the attacking planes were shot down.)